nico/hack/notes/thread_local_mac.md

-`_i@TLVP(%rip)` refers to that 3-tuple mentioned above, and the first element of it is set to `tlv_get_addr` (and the 2nd element is a pointer to the thread's TLS memory region, and the third is the offset), which gets called (which means every TLS access is an indirect call, which is generally bad for the branch predictor.) tlv\_get\_addr does the following (only the happy fast path is shown):
+`_i@TLVP(%rip)` refers to that 3-tuple mentioned above, and the first element of it is set to `tlv_get_addr` (and the 2nd element is a pointer to the thread's TLS memory region, and the third is the offset), which gets called (which means every TLS access is an indirect call, which is bad for the branch predictor.) tlv\_get\_addr does the following (only the happy fast path is shown):

     movq	8(%rdi),%rax
     movq	%gs:0x0(,%rax,8),%rax